jurgen-kluft/dotnet-BuildSystem.Core/README.md

 the C# files that define the game-data are compiled and instanciated the following things will be done by the BuildSystem:

-- It will search for ``IDataRoot`` and will treat it as the root of the DataUnit
+- It will search for ``IDataRoot`` and will treat it as the root of a DataUnit
 - It recognizes the following types:
   - ``DataUnit``; A reference to a ``IDataRoot`` that exists in another ``GameData...DLL``
   - ``FileId``; An Id that can be retrieved interacting with BigfileManager